GaryOcean428/anything-llm/RAILWAY.md

 - Railway will provide `DATABASE_URL` automatically

 Note: SQLite requires the `server/storage/` directory to exist and be writable.
+When deploying with SQLite:
+1. Create a Railway volume and mount it to `server/storage`.
+2. Ensure `STORAGE_DIR` is set to `/workspace/server/storage` or your mount path.
+3. The database file `anythingllm.db` will be created automatically on first run.

 ### LLM Provider (choose one)
 - OpenAI: `LLM_PROVIDER=openai`, `OPEN_AI_KEY=your-key`